-This session will be facilitated by Diana Pasek-Atkinson, Enterprise Adviser Manager, NTU Enterprise, Dryden Enterprise Centre
+Facilitated by Diana Pasek-Atkinson, Enterprise Adviser Manager, NTU Enterprise, Dryden Enterprise Centre with guest Tristan Hessing.

-Diana has been developing a new programme “Innovate People!” convening discussions with SME leaders to co-create and explore ingredients for their organisational recipes for innovation.
-The focus is on finding a fresh flavour of innovation, the UMAMI of innovation in people, sharing best practice and inspiration and empowering themselves and their workforce to foster creativity and innovation.
+Diana Pasek-Atkinson has been developing a new programme “Innovate People!” convening discussions with SME leaders to co-create and explore ingredients for their organisational recipes for innovation.
+You can read more about this in her LinkedIn article Marmite and Miso Investigating Ingredients for Business Innovation

 NTU Enterprise, based at the new purpose-built Dryden Enterprise Centre offers a range of business support programmes through start-up and growth as well as access to fabulous new facilities for SMEs.